filakhtov/gentoo-use-docs/net-misc/socat.md

 This flag should be enabled if there is a need to establish connections over an IPv6-enabled network.

-### libressl
-Only works when the `ssl` flag is enabled.
-Use the LibreSSL library instead of OpenSSL for cryptographic routines.
-See `ssl` flag for details.

-This flag should only be toggled system-wide as two libraries can't be installed simultaneously.

 ### readline
 Pass the `--enable-readline` option to the configure script.
 Use the `libreadline` library to provide an ability to track command history, improve command editing, and allow to search and recall previously entered commands.
 Enable support for the `READLINE` address type to enable aforementioned features.